gowsik-ragunath/comparator/README.md

 # Comparator

-A CSV file comparator which will returns a hash which contains column name as key with a list of missing data as value after comparing both csv files
+A CSV file comparator which will returns a hash which contains column name as key with a list of missing data as value after comparing both csv files and an array comparator that will return a hash after comparing two or more arrays that are passed as arguments.

 ## Installation